jejacks0n/teaspoon/README.md

 ### Fixtures

-Teabag fixtures are using jasmine-jquery for now, but we'll be providing a more complete solution for loading fixtures shortly.
+Teabag fixtures are using jasmine-jquery for now, but we'll be providing a more complete solution for loading fixtures.

 For now though, you can either use jasmine-jquery, or load your fixtures manually into the "#teabag-fixtures" element.

 The fixture path is configurable, and the views in there will be rendered by a controller.
 Which allows you to use things like rabl if you're building JSON, or haml etc.